Gait Symmetry in Low Back Pain After PRP Injection Post-discectomy: A Case Study

 Abstract

-A single-subject case study was conducted on a 38-year-old male (height: 182 cm, weight: 99 kg, BMI: 29.9) with a history of L5–S1 discectomy.
-Three-dimensional motion analysis (Motion Analysis Kestrel, Cortex software v8.0) and force plates (Kistler 9286 BA) were used to evaluate the lower limb kinematics and ground reaction forces during gait, 7 days after PRP injection.
+Methods A single-subject case study was conducted on a 38-year-old male (height: 182 cm, weight: 99 kg, BMI: 29.9 kg/m2) with a history of L5–S1 discectomy.
+Three-dimensional motion analysis (Motion Analysis Kestrel, Cortex software, version 8.0) and force plates (Kistler 9286 BA) were used to evaluate the lower limb kinematics and ground reaction forces (GRF) during gait, seven days after PRP injection.
 Spatiotemporal variables, joint range of motion (ROM) in all planes, and symmetry indices were examined.

-The greatest asymmetry was observed in the knee joint ROM in the frontal plane (swing: 69.78%, stance: 66.77%) and in the transverse plane of the knee (swing: 40.89%) and ankle (stance: 40.25%).
+Results The greatest asymmetry was observed in the knee joint ROM in the frontal plane (swing: 69.78%, stance: 66.77%) and in the transverse plane of the knee (swing: 40.89%) and ankle (stance: 40.25%).
 Maximal symmetry was noted in the hip (transverse plane, swing: 4.31%).
-The ground reaction force (GRF) symmetry index indicated pronounced asymmetry in the mediolateral direction (SI: 112.09%), while vertical and anterior-posterior forces demonstrated acceptable symmetry.
+The GRF symmetry index indicated pronounced asymmetry in the mediolateral direction (SI: 112.09%), while vertical and anterior-posterior forces demonstrated acceptable symmetry.

 Keywords